DBS PayLah! users can scan UnionPay QR codes to make payments overseas

 "It's a staggering milestone, not just for DBS and UPI, but also for Singapore consumers who now have another simple, seamless, and secure way to pay both locally and overseas."

-It is the dominant card payment service platform in mainland China, but has also been gaining ground elsewhere.

-Last year, payment systems research firm Nilson ranked UnionPay first in the world by number of cards issued, with 9.4 billion cards in circulation.
-Visa had 3.7 billion cards and Mastercard had 2.5 billion.
+Last year, payment systems research company Nilson ranked UnionPay first in the world by number of cards issued, with 9.4 billion in circulation.
+Visa had 3.7 billion cards and Mastercard 2.5 billion.

 DBS PayLah! has about 2.2 million users and is the most widely used mobile wallet in Singapore, according to a 2021 survey by consumer research firm NielsenIQ Singapore.